irstlm-team/irstlm/README.md

 If it returns 0, g++ complier does support '-std=c++0x'; otherwise, it does not, and hence please use '-DCXX0:BOOL=OFF'

-step 2: make
+step 2:
+- make
+step 3:
-step 3: make install
+- make install

 HOW TO CONTRIBUTE

 If you wish to contribute to the Open Source IRSTLM toolkit just tell us!

 Marcello Federico
-FBK-irst, Trento, ITALY
+FBK, Trento, ITALY
 email: federico AT fbk DOT eu